strik3r0x1/SolarView-Compact-Stored-XSS/README.md

 ## Description

-Stored XSS in SolarView Compact prior to 7.00 which lead attackers to inject arbitrary script code
+Stored XSS in SolarView Compact 7.00 which lead attackers to inject arbitrary script code

 ## POC